Yomguithereal/colifrapy/README.md

 Its logic is very similar to a MVC framework and is therefore easy to use.

-A more visually appealing documentation is available [there](http://yomguithereal.github.io/colifrapy/)
+A more visually appealing documentation for the last released version of colifrapy is available [there](http://yomguithereal.github.io/colifrapy/)

+The documentation you are currently reading apply for the development version.

 ##Summary
 * [Installation](#installation)